eppic/ytBATCH/README.md

 # ytBATCH
 An easy to use Batch Script for downloading Audio and Video using [yt-dlp](https://github.com/yt-dlp/yt-dlp).

+## For Linux
+[ytBASH](https://github.com/eppic/ytBASH) is an alternative to ytBATCH but for Linux, also made by me.
+This also means I won't be working on ytBATCH any longer.

 ## SCREENSHOTS

    - [Main Menu](https://raw.githubusercontent.com/eppic/ytBATCH-externals/main/image_295.png)